anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 Now, let us take a look at the source template:

 .. image:: ../../_static/img/document-generation/chart-worksheets-template-small.png
-    :alt: Chart on multiple worksheets template
+    :alt: The chart on multiple worksheets template

 Just type the :code:`{{title}}` tag into the tab name field.
 The templating engine is smart enough to understand that it needs to render a separate sheet for each table of data and a chart based on it.
 The same :code:`{{title}}` tag is also used at the top of the sheet.
 There it just displays regular bold Excel cell with larger font size.

-We created a table containing information about yearly production of a product by country.
+We created a table containing information about the yearly production of a product by country.

 In our template, we can refer properties inside simple objects and collections, as well as properties in nested constructions.
 To select properties of our objects inside of the array we just used a dot operator.
 The :code:`{{prod.Brazil.value1}}`, :code:`{{prod.Colombia.value2}}`, :code:`{{prod.Indonesia.value3}}` tags let the engine know that we want to render countries properties.